kemitchell/prosemirror-website/markdown/guide/doc.md

      <blockquote> <p> T w o <img> </p> </blockquote>

-Each node has a [`nodeSize`](##model.Node.nodeSize) property that gives you the size of the entire node, and you can access [`.content.size`](##model.Fragment.size) to get the size of the node's _content_.
+Each node has a [`nodeSize`](##model.Node.nodeSize) property that gives you the token indexing size of the entire node, and you can access [`.content.size`](##model.Fragment.size) to get the size of the node's _content_.
 Note that for the outer document node, the open and close tokens are not considered part of the document (because you can't put